-- experience in managing the business to substitute for such formal education; - He shall be at least twenty one (21) years old; - He shall have proven to possess integrity and probity; and - He shall be assiduous; - He should not be engaged in any business which competes with or is antagonistic to that of the Company.
+- substitute for such formal education; - He shall be at least twenty one (21) years old; - He shall have proven to possess integrity and probity; and - He shall be assiduous; - He should not be engaged in any business which competes with or is antagonistic to that of the Company.

-In addition, an Independent Director should, apart from his fees and shareholdings, have no business relationship with the Company, which could, or could reasonably be perceived to, materially interfere with the exercise of his independent judgment in carrvina out responsibilities as a director.
+In addition, an Independent Director should, apart from his fees and shareholdings, have no business with relationship the Company, which could, or reasonably could perceived to, materially interfere with the exercise of his independent judgment in carrying out responsibilities as a director.